Biarri GPS Receiver Project

-- The Australian Centre for Space Engineering Research will deliver a space-qualified GPS GPS L1-only receiver ultimately for use by the Defence Science and Technology Organisation's (DSTO) Intelligence, Surveillance and Reconnaissance Division (ISRD).
-The GPS receiver will be flown on a Colony-2 cubesat.
+- The Australian Centre for Space Engineering Research will deliver space-qualified GPS L1-only receivers ultimately for use by the Defence Science and Technology Organisation's (DSTO) Intelligence, Surveillance and Reconnaissance Division (ISRD).
+The GPS receivers will be flown on a Colony-2 cubists.

 - Australia is participating in Biarri with four international partners.